With 616,000 people, Western region comprises about 17% of total state population.

 of Hispanic children in Connecticut live

-When all the household earnings are lined up from highest to lowest, the median represents the income of the middle household.
+When all the household earnings are lined up from lowest to highest, the median represents the income of the middle household.

 This graph shows the range of income disparities that exists by town in the region.